-Out-of-Pocket Costs - See the definition for "cost sharing" above.
-A member's costsharing requirement to pay for a portion of services or drugs received is also referred to as the member's "out-of-pocket" cost requirement.
+Out-of-Pocket Costs - See the definition for cost sharing above.
+A member's costsharing requirement to pay for a portion of services or drugs received is also referred to as the member's out-of-pocket cost requirement.

-PACE plan - A PACE (Program of All-Inclusive Care for the Elderly) plan combines medical, social, and long-term care (LTC) services for frail people to help people stay independent and living in their community (instead of moving to a nursing home) as long as possible.
+PACE plan - A PACE (Program of All-Inclusive Care for the Elderly) plan combines medical, social, and long-term services and supports (LTSS) for frail people to help people stay independent and living in their community (instead of moving to a nursing home) as long as possible.
 People enrolled in PACE plans receive both their Medicare and Medicaid benefits through the plan.

-Part C - see "Medicare Advantage (MA) Plan."
+Part C - see Medicare Advantage (MA) Plan.